serraict/vine-floriday-adapter/README.md

 Now you can run and debug the command line script `floridayvine`.

+## Releasing

+To make a release, add a tag like `v0.9.1` and push it.
+This type of tag will trigger the [package workflow](./.github/workflows/package.yml).
-The application is published as a Docker container to <ghcr.io/serraict/vine-floriday-adapter>.
+The application is published as a Docker container to <https://ghcr.io/serraict/vine-floriday-adapter>.
-A new container is pushed on each release tag.

 ## Usage